cepdnaclk/e16-4yp-open-world-object-detection-and-discovery/docs/README.md

 - Mr. Gihan Chanka Jayatilaka [email](mailto:gihan@umd.edu)

 #### Project Summary
 Object detection is a well-known computer vision technique for locating instances of objects in images.
 Open World Object Detection refers to tackling object detection tasks in an open-world setting where the task is to detect a known set of object categories while simultaneously identifying unknown objects.
-Moreover, it is required to identify instances of unknown objects and subsequently learn to recognize them when training data progressively arrive.
+Moreover, it is required to identify instances of unknown objects and subsequently learns to recognize them when training data progressively arrive.
 An oracle (eg: - a human annotator) is needed to introduce new class labels for the identified unknowns to classify those to relevant object classes in the next increments of learning steps.
+The task was first introduced with Open World Object Detector (ORE), which classifies unknown objects into a single class named 'unknown'.
+Additionally, ORE incrementally learns new classes that become known in the next training episodes without forgetting previously learned classes.
+The recent paper OW-DETR introduces a multi-scale context-aware detection framework based on vision transformers to effectively detect unknown objects in the open-world setting.

+The Novel Class Discovery (NCD) is an image recognition problem, where novel classes are classified under the open-world setting.
+Generalized Category Discovery (GCD) proposes the use of vision transformers with contrastive representation learning to generalize the NCD problem.
+Here, unlabelled images can belong to either known or novel classes.
+These unlabelled images are categorized into two categories; 'seen' or 'unseen', using an effective semi-supervised k-means clustering approach.
+However, the existing detection methods do not tackle open-world detection under the GCD setting.
+To fill this gap, we proposed an unknown clustering mechanism for OW-DETR by merging the GCD setting with open-world object detection.
+After identifying the unknown objects as ‘unknown’, they are further clustered into several categories with the use of an unsupervised clustering mechanism.
+When new class labels are introduced, the model incrementally learns them without forgetting the previously learned classes.

+Key contributions:
+- A Vision transformer-based deep learning model for object detection in open-world settings.
+- An unsupervised clustering mechanism and a semisupervised clustering mechanism for categorizing detected unknown objects.
+- Demonstration of a real-world application by performing the traffic sign detection task comes under autonomous driving.

 <!--
 #### Table of content